omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/quick-start-deposit.md

 <img src="/img/quick-start-deposit-pending.png" width="500">

-6. If the deposit was successful, you should see your Childchain balance update.
+6. If the deposit was successful, you should see your child chain balance update.

 <img src="/img/quick-start-deposit-confirmed.png" width="500">